-When a company entrusts their data and systems to a data center hosting provider, they need to be sure that the engineering and operational support teams have excellent knowledge and execution skills in specific responsibility deliverables.
-Within each deliverable area, the execution of tactical and strategic responsibilities need to meet the company’s business plan, audit standards and application design.
+When a company entrusts its data and systems to a data center hosting provider, they need to be sure that the engineering and operational support teams have excellent knowledge and execution skills in specific responsibility deliverables.
+Within each deliverable area, the execution of tactical and strategic responsibilities need to meet the company’s business plan, audit standards, and application design.
 Support teams should have extensive knowledge and experience in the following:

 Rule # 1: Data Backup and Restore Capabilities